Winter storm will bring snow to South

 Story highlights

-- Snow is forecast for the Southeastern US late Friday and early Saturday
+- Snow is forecast for much of the Southeast late Friday and early Saturday

 - National Weather Service has issued winter storm watches for Alabama, Georgia and the Carolinas

-Atlanta (CNN)There will be snow in the South this weekend.
+Atlanta (CNN)Nervous residents have flocked to grocery stores in anticipation of snow in the South this weekend.

-A winter storm is expected to sweep through the Southeastern US late Friday and early Saturday, bringing a potential mixture of snow, sleet and ice.
+A winter storm is expected to sweep through the Southeastern United States late Friday and early Saturday, bringing a potential mix of snow, sleet and ice.

 Raleigh, North Carolina, is likely to face the brunt of the storm, with 4 to 10 inches of snow predicted.
 Charlotte is looking at some 3-4 inches of snow, and CNN's meteorologists believe at least an inch of snow is likely to fall in Metro Atlanta, with potential for up to 4 inches.

 The National Weather Service has issued winter storm watches for Alabama, Georgia and the Carolinas -- including such metropolitan areas as Atlanta, Birmingham, Alabama; and Greenville, South Carolina.

 A winter storm watch means there is potential for significant snow, sleet or ice accumulations that may impact travel.
 Lighter accumulations of snow are forecast for portions of Mississippi, Tennessee and Virginia.

 "The heaviest snowfall will be expected to fall from the southern Appalachians to southeastern Virginia," said the National Weather Service, adding that "most precipitation will begin to taper off by Saturday evening."

+Amid the run on goods, forecasters are telling people to take warnings and watches seriously.

+Major airlines issued advisories about potential impact.
+Flightaware, which tracks cancellations, on Thursday evening did not show a large number of those for Friday and Saturday, but those numbers could quickly change.

-Snowstorms in the South are notoriously difficult to forecast, however, as timing or a change of one or two degrees can be the difference between several inches of snow or just a cold rain.
+Snowstorms in the South are notoriously difficult to forecast, as timing or a change of 1 or 2 degrees can be the difference between several inches of snow or just a cold rain.
 National Weather Service meteorologists called the forecast "tricky" in their discussion of the storm Wednesday.

 There is still some uncertainty, as a few forecasting models show precipitation arriving before the temperatures cool down enough to create snow.
 As the storm develops out of the Gulf of Mexico there is chance that a narrow band of forecasted higher snow totals could widen, producing heavier snow across a broader area.